MicrosoftDocs/win32/desktop-src/ipc/using-pipes.md

 ---
-Description: How to use pipes to pass a continuous stream of data between processes, including multithreaded pipe server. ms.assetid: 5ff856c0-70b8-4f9e-be3a-d49e88a2ddfb
+description: How to use pipes to pass a continuous stream of data between processes, including multithreaded pipe server. ms.assetid: 5ff856c0-70b8-4f9e-be3a-d49e88a2ddfb
 title: Using Pipes
 ms.topic: article